Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 Transforming Education and Training Provision in Wales

-The Transformation policy requires all learning providers to support the policy by planning and implementing change to secure significant improvements to learning delivery.
+The Transformation policy required all learning providers to support the policy by planning and implementing change to secure significant improvements to learning delivery.

 The policy and framework for post-16 reconfiguration, Transforming Education and Training Provision in Wales, was launched in September 2008.

-In Wales, the evidence shows that no one specific collaboration or reconfiguration model could deliver the transformation of post-16 education and training provision.
-Consequently, the policy is not prescriptive in its approach to change.
-It calls upon providers of post-16 education to form partnerships across geographic areas or skill sectors and develop local/regional solutions based on evidence of need.
+In Wales, the evidence showed that no one specific collaboration or reconfiguration model could deliver the transformation of post-16 education and training provision.
+Consequently, the policy was not prescriptive in its approach to change.
+It called upon providers of post-16 education to form partnerships across geographic areas or skill sectors and develop local/regional solutions based on evidence of need.

 In November 2009, "Transformation - Y Siwrnai" was published.
-This document reports back on the progress made on post-16 transformational change one year on from the launch of the Transformation policy and details ‘y siwrnai’/’the journey’ that stakeholders have been taking to implement the post-16 phase of the Transformation policy.
-It also highlights the intention to extend the Transformation policy to cover all phases of education and training.
+This document reported back on the progress made on post-16 transformational change one year on from the launch of the Transformation policy and detailed ‘y siwrnai’/’the journey’ that stakeholders had taken to implement the post-16 phase of the Transformation policy.
+It also highlighted the intention to extend the Transformation policy to cover all phases of education and training.

-DCELLS is continuing to work with Learning Partnerships on the development and implementation of effective plans for change.
+DfES continues to work with stakeholders on the development and implementation of effective plans for change.
 These fall into four models: Further education/maintained secondary school collaboration; unification of all Post-16 Learning provision in an area; Further Education Institution mergers and Local Authority area re-organisation.

-We expect implementation of the policy to result in significant benefits for learners with a firm focus on improved skill levels for all young people and adults.
+Implementation of the policy has resulted in significant benefits for learners with a firm focus on improved skill levels for all young people and adults.